jessicajhassibi/Bachelor-Thesis/README.md

 - "Gifted" Composers which they admired and supported
 - "Degenerated" Composers which were persecuted or killed by them

+<b>Can we train a Machine Learning model that is able to correctly classify a composer by his biography on wikipedia?</b>

 ## How-to's